rctphone/entware-docker-apple-sillicon/README.md

-# Building packages from Docker
+# Building packages from Docker optimized for Apple Sillicon

 A highly reproducible way to build Entware packages.
 A plesant way for Docker-addicted persons:)